gvwilson/buildtogether.tech/src/automation/index.md

 ## Continuous Integration

-Build tools will do a lot more for you if you adopt some kind of [%i "continuous integration" %][%g ci "continuous integration" %][%/i%] system such as [%i "Travis CI" "continuous integration!Travis CI" %][Travis CI][travis-ci][%/i%] or
+Build tools will do a lot more for you if you adopt some kind of [%g ci "continuous integration" %][%i "continuous integration" %] system such as [Travis CI][travis-ci][%i "Travis CI" "continuous integration!Travis CI" %] or
+[GitHub
-[%i "GitHub Actions" "continuous integration!GitHub Actions" %][GitHub Actions][github-actions][%/i%].
+Actions][github-actions][%i "GitHub Actions" "continuous integration!GitHub Actions" %].
 These can be set up to run either at regular intervals (e.g., every hour or at three a.m.), or every time someone checks into version control (which I find more useful).
 Each time they run, they check a fresh copy of the project out of version control, build it, re-run all the